Section 2527. Pavement Marking

 c.
 Groove length.

-Full length of tape plus 3 inches minimum grooving transition on either end.
+Full length of marking plus 3 inches minimum grooving transition on either end.
 Do not use a continuous groove for dash markings.
 When replacing existing dash markings, start cycle so most of the existing marking is removed with the groove.
 No additional removal of existing markings is required.

 d.
 Groove position.